warpstreamlabs/bento/website/docs/configuration/batching.md

 title: Message Batching
 ---

-Benthos is able to join sources and sinks with sometimes conflicting batching behaviours without sacrificing its strong delivery guarantees.
+Bento is able to join sources and sinks with sometimes conflicting batching behaviours without sacrificing its strong delivery guarantees.
 It's also able to perform powerful [processing functions][windowing] across batches of messages such as grouping, archiving and reduction.
-Therefore, batching within Benthos is a mechanism that serves multiple purposes:
+Therefore, batching within Bento is a mechanism that serves multiple purposes:

 1. [Performance (throughput)](#performance)
 2. [Grouped message processing](#grouped-message-processing)